 So, what’s the bottom line?
 It’s this: sleep training will not fundamentally alter your baby’s personality or temperament.
-However, it will make your baby accustomed to certain routines and schedules, and after months of following a certain schedule, or sleeping in a certain way, it’s not surprising that most babies will react at least somewhat to changes in those schedules and routines.
-However, how strongly they react depends on innate temperament traits – intense babies will probably have big (and loud!) reactions, while easy-going babies put up a smaller fuss.
+However, it will make your baby accustomed to certain routines and schedules.
+After months of following a certain schedule, or sleeping in a certain way, it’s not surprising that most babies will react at least somewhat to changes in those schedules and routines.
+However, how strongly they react depends on innate temperament traits.
+Intense babies will probably have big (and loud!) reactions, while easy-going babies put up a smaller fuss.

 - How to Handle Teething & Sleep